Limited time: Save up to 33% on every planView pricing

 Privacy Comparison: What Happens to Your Data

 The privacy difference between cloud and local dictation is binary.
 Cloud dictation creates a data trail across multiple external systems.
 Local dictation creates no external data trail at all.
+It is the difference between privacy as a promise and privacy as a fact.

 Privacy DimensionCloud DictationLocal Dictation